Home » Grand Circle Tour » Lake Powell Bass Fishing in Beautiful Page, Arizona

 Page: Gateway to Adventure – Exploring the Town on the Edge of Lake Powell

 We didn’t use the hotel for much more than a place to sleep since we had to be at the boat ramp for our guided fishing at 5 am, so no, we did not partake of the free breakfast.
-We planned to meet our Fishing Guide-Tom Pryor, at Stix Bait & Tackle.
+We planned to meet our fishing guide-Tom Pryor, at Stix Bait & Tackle(closed).
 Introducing ourselves to Tom, we got directions for the morning fishing outing and purchased our fishing licenses.
-We only need a Utah fishing license to fish in Lake Powell.
-We had a quick dinner tonight at a local restaurant that Tom recommended, however; it is now closed.
+Fishing in Lake Powell requires only a Utah fishing license.
+We had a quick dinner tonight at a local restaurant that Tom recommended; however; it is now closed.
 Page has a wide variety of restaurants to choose from to satisfy everyone’s hunger.

 Lake Powell Bass Fishing with Best of the West Guide Service